Area de Conservación Guanacaste

 High Threat

-The World Heritage site is facing numerous threats, including illegal resource extraction (illegal hunting, fishing and capture of some species for pet trade), fires and pressures from the surrounding agricultural areas, including pollution by agrochemicals.
-While no systematic information is available about the impacts on populations of key species, the combination of these factors raises serious concerns.
-While potential impacts of the geothermal energy project close to the boundaries of the site at the Rincón de la Vieja sector have been assessed by the State Party as low, further consideration should be given to potential indirect and cumulative impacts of geothermal facilities as well as wind farms.
+The World Heritage site is facing numerous threats, including climate change, fires and pressures from the surrounding areas and increasing tourism access.
+While no systematic information is available about the impacts on populations of key species, the combination of these factors raises concerns.
+While potential impacts of the geothermal energy project close to the boundaries of the site at the Rincón de la Vieja sector have been assessed by the State Party as low, further consideration should be given to potential indirect and cumulative impacts of geothermal facilities as well as wind farms, and potentially solar farms.
 Climate change will have further significant impacts on both the marine part of the site, with increasing impacts on its coral ecosystems, and its terrestrial areas which are already vulnerable to fires.
+Proposed infrastructure projects, such as a solar farm (within the property) and especially the potential inter-oceanic dry canal (location unclear), are potential threats to monitor.

 Overall PROTECTION and MANAGEMENT